 Encoding a cross-linked peptide pair identification

-First of all, the <SpectrumIdentificationProtocol> must contain the CV term “cross-linking search” (MS:1002494) as shown in Figure 3a and Table 1.
-To represent the cross-linkers, we have added a mechanism for relating two different <Peptide> elements together, using the CV terms “cross-link donor” (MS:1002509) and “cross-link acceptor” (MS:1002510), where an identical value indicates that they are grouped together (Figure 3b).
+First of all, the <SpectrumIdentificationProtocol> must contain the CV term “cross-linking search” (MS:1002494) as shown in Figure 3A and Table 1.
+To represent the cross-linkers, we have added a mechanism for relating two different <Peptide> elements together, using the CV terms “cross-link donor” (MS:1002509) and “cross-link acceptor” (MS:1002510), where an identical value indicates that they are grouped together (Figure 3B).
 The <Modification> element has an attribute monoisotopicMassDelta, and the cross-link donor SHOULD contain the complete mass delta introduced by the cross-linking reagent, and that the cross-link acceptor reports a mass shift delta of zero.
 It is RECOMMENDED that the “donor” peptide SHOULD be the longer peptide or the one with the higher molecular weight if the same length.

-For reporting the evidence associated with the identification, within a given <SpectrumIdentificationResult>, a pair of cross-linked peptides MUST be reported as two instances of <SpectrumIdentificationItem> through having a shared local unique identifier as the value for the CV term “cross-link spectrum identification item” (MS:1002511), as shown in Figure 3d.
+For reporting the evidence associated with the identification, within a given <SpectrumIdentificationResult>, a pair of cross-linked peptides MUST be reported as two instances of <SpectrumIdentificationItem> through having a shared local unique identifier as the value for the CV term “cross-link spectrum identification item” (MS:1002511), as shown in Figure 3D.
 The two instances of <SpectrumIdentificationItem> MUST also share the same value for the rank attribute.

-If the search engine has produced a single score for the cross-linked pair, both <SpectrumIdentificationItem> elements must carry the identical score (CV term and value, as in Figure 3e), but the two chains may also have additional, independent scores if needed (not shown).
+If the search engine has produced a single score for the cross-linked pair, both <SpectrumIdentificationItem> elements must carry the identical score (CV term and value, as in Figure 3E), but the two chains may also have additional, independent scores if needed (not shown).

 Both <SpectrumIdentificationItem> elements MUST have the same value for experimentalMassToCharge (i.e. the measured precursor mass value) and for calculatedMassToCharge representing the theoretical mass of the pair of peptides plus the cross-link.